-- For either CGU or CSULB, the student fails preliminary examination in the same subject. - For CGU, the student's first attempt at a preliminary examination results in failure, followed by a petition granted to take a preliminary exam in a different subject, followed by failure of that exam.
+- For either CGU or CSULB, the student fails preliminary examination twice in the same subject. - For CGU, the student's first attempt at a preliminary examination results in failure, followed by a petition granted to take the preliminary exam for a second time, also resulting in failure.